ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 Launching in 2015, [Ionic.io](https://ionic.io/) will offer powerful mobile services and tools focused on Ionic and hybrid apps in general.
 Track usage and analytics, understand the impact of UI decisions, send intelligent push notifications, and update your app without resubmitting to the App Store.
 Ionic.io will help you do all of this and more.

+This is going to be our first commercial offering.
 Make sure to [sign up for the beta](http://ionic.io/) to get updates on the release!

 ### The road ahead